FSMaxB/lfs-me/README.md

 * `pkgname`: The name of the package.
 * `pkgver`: The version string for the package.
 * `dependencies`: An array containing a list of all dependencies of the package.
 See more on the *Dependencies* section.
+* `backup`: An array containing the names of files that are to be backed up by the lfs-me before installing/upgrading the package.
+This is useful for config files.
 * `sources`: An array containing the download URLs of the source files.
 * `sha1sums`: An array containing the SHA1 checksums of the sources files in order to check the integrity.